microsoft/Windows-AppConsult-PWALab/Manual/README.md

 We have now a first version of the Contoso Dashboard PWA.
 In the following two exercises, we will enhance it to provide offline capabilities and enable web push notifications.

 ___
-## Exercise 2 - Adding offline capabilities
+## Exercise 2 - Add offline capabilities
 One of the key requirements to turn our Contoso Dashboard website into an application is adding offline capabilities, so that some of the available resources can be used also when the user doesn’t have an Internet connection or when he might be in a situation where the connection drops frequently (e.g. he’s in an area with a weak cellular connection).

 The current web application doesn’t have any kind of offline capability.
 Since our website is running with a local server, it will continue to work even if we physically disconnect our computer from Internet.
 However, we can test this scenario using the developer’s tools included in Chrome.